BAILEY'S SEAFOOD & GRILL

 The Palace, located across from the St. Landry Parish Courthouse, has welcomed customers since 1927.
 Now under new ownership, it's open seven days a week.
 The menu still offers Cajun specialties like crawfish EtouffEe, bisque and crabmeat-stuffed eggplant in addition to steaks, fish and salads.
 A local favorite is the smothered calf's liver and onions.

 3502 Ambassador Caffery Pkwy., Lafayette (Map) - 504-3002

 The Phares family has been in the oyster business for more than 35 years.
 A perfect dinner at Phares is a dozen raw oysters, a dozen of its fire-roasted oysters sizzled with butter, garlic and Parmesan, then another dozen fried for dessert.
 Simple grilled fresh fish is a house speciality.
 End your meal with the homemade cheesecake topped with fresh Louisiana berries.
 On Tuesdays, $5 martinis and 2-for-1 house wines will wash it all down.

 301 E. Vermilion St., Lafayette (Map) - 235-3551

 Daily: Lunch and Dinner

-The 1934 Don's Beer Parlor has grown into a full-blown institution in downtown Lafayette with some true Cajun dishes like the half-and-half plates of shrimp or crawfish cooked into an etouffee and fried tails or the popular seafood salad.
-On a blustery fall day, Don's dishes up a savory bowl of chicken and sausage gumbo perfect to cut the chill in the air.
-If you're just passing through downtown, stop in the revamped bar for an Old Fashioned with rock candy swizzle stick — a cocktail as iconic as Don's itself.
+The 1934 Don's Beer Parlor has grown into a full-blown institution in Downtown Lafayette with some true Cajun dishes like the half-and-half plates of shrimp or crawfish cooked into an EtouffEe and fried tails or the popular Crawfish Bisque - still served with stuffed crawfish heads.
+With oysters in season, Don's offers fresh and flavorful choice oysters from Grande Isle.
+If you're just passing through Downtown, stop in the revamped bar for an Old Fashioned with rock candy swizzle stick - a cocktail as iconic as Don's itself.